annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 The Citadel offers the best view of the Parliament and the rest of Budapest.
-Take a few Soproni's in your back pack and climb up just before sunset.
+Pack a few Soproni's in your backpack and climb up just before sunset.

 * # Fisherman’s Bastion + Matthias church
 <br/>